ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     [always] madvise never
     ~~~

     Is set as `always` active, which means that probably is already in use.
-Check it's current usage then.
+Check its current usage then:

     ~~~sh
     $ grep AnonHuge /proc/meminfo